How Should Skinny Guys Train to Build Muscle?

 - Progressive overload is always front and centre.
 They always keep the focus on gradually lifting more and more weight.

 - The programs tend to be simple, focused, and methodical.
-You can’t get much simpler than Starting Strength or StrongLifts, and that’s a good thing.
+You can’t get much simpler than Starting Strength or StrongLifts 5×5, and that’s a good thing.
 It makes lifting seem much less overwhelming.

 - Oftentimes there’s enough rest between sets to catch out breath and recover our strength.
 Those longer rest times between sets can help us lift more weight for more sets.

-The problem with strength training is that while it certainly does stimulate some muscle growth, it doesn’t do it very quickly or efficiently.
-There are a few reasons for that:
+Strength training does stimulate muscle growth, it doesn’t do it quickly or efficiently.
+Here’s why: